wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 **Duration**: 60 minutes

-Using Azure Synapse Analytics, Data Scientists are no longer required to use separate tooling to create and deploy machine learning models.
+Using Azure Synapse Analytics, data scientists are no longer required to use separate tooling to create and deploy machine learning models.

 In this exercise, you will create multiple machine learning models.
 You will learn how to consume these models in your notebook.
 You will also deploy a model as a web service to Azure Container Instances and consume the service - without ever having to leave the Azure Synapse Analytics workspace.